Red Team (RT) Engagements are scenario-based engagements driven by specific threat goals.

 Custom Proof of Concept code

-In an attack simulation the company will test their defenses and detection capabilities.
+In an attack simulation, the company will test its defenses and detection capabilities.

 Banshie will perform a “closed book” test simulating a real threat attacking the organization.

-Based on the assumed breach mentality we will simulate a real attacker based on real tools and technique to train the detection and response readiness.
+Based on the assumed breach mentality we will simulate a real attacker based on real tools and techniques to train the detection and response readiness.

 We will use the techniques and tools used by real attackers to demonstrate exploitable vulnerabilities and strong defenses present in the current security posture.